Akamemz/Semantic-Analysis-of-a-Social-Media/README.md

 - This application uses the free version of Reddit's API, which has some rate limits and usage restrictions.
 - There is a computational constraint that prevents analyzing posts with more than 2,000 comments or it could take a lot of time for a process.

+P.S.
+You will be able to find all the necessary code in the "Project/project app" folder.